timbulwidodostp/sequential_g/README.md

 # sequential_g
-Perform linear exact sequential analysis for poisson andb binomial data g-estimation to estimate the controlled direct effect of a treatment net the effect of a mediator Use sequential_g With R Software
+Perform linear exact sequential analysis for poisson and binomial data g-estimation to estimate the controlled direct effect of a treatment net the effect of a mediator Use sequential_g With R Software

 Olah Data Semarang